 Full Answer: There is excellent data in a study by Dr. R. Green that AGP MTF transfolk make excellent parents both before and after they transition and that their children are emotionally and psychologically healthy.
 FtM transmen have been shown to be excellent fathers to their wives natural children.
 There is very little data on MTF transkids, since they rarely (if ever) become natural parents and must adopt or become step-parents.
 Children who are adopted usually come from homes where their natural parents were unable to properly care for them, so they usually come with problems before they are adopted, so care must be exercised when evaluating such adopted children of MTF transkids, lest erroneous negative conclusions are reached.
 Its a sad fact that since very few successful young transitioning transwomen are publicly visible, preferring to live very quiet lives, has meant that there are no published papers on MTF transkids who have adopted children.
 This author can say from personal experience, if she must say so herself, that at least one such adoptive mom is a great parent(!).

-What is the difference between early transitioning transsexuals and conventional homosexuals?
+What is the difference between early transitioning transsexuals and feminine male and masculine female homosexuals?

 Short answer: We don’t fully know.